ACDguide/BigData/BigData/tools/python.md

 # Python
 This is a free, open-source language that is a standard tool used in many organisations and industries.
-It interfaces with other programs and tools like ArcGIS.
-Packages like xarray are great for analysing large gridded time-series data in climate and environmental science fields.
-Python creates beautiful plots.
+Python is easy to learn and read, hence is popularity.
+It also interfaces with many other programs and tools.
+Compared to other languages python is slow and has high memory usage, this can become a challenge when working with big datasets.

 ## Analysis